-IntelliJ IDEA is an Integrated Development Environment (IDE) for JVM languages designed to maximize developer productivity.
+IntelliJ IDEA is an Integrated Development Environment (IDE) for Java and Kotlin designed to maximize developer productivity.
 It does the routine and repetitive tasks for you by providing clever code completion, static code analysis, and refactorings, and lets you focus on the bright side of software development, making it not only productive but also an enjoyable experience.

 IntelliJ IDEA is a cross-platform IDE that provides consistent experience on Windows, macOS, and Linux.